AlucardNosferatu/CQ_Bartender/README.md

 ## DONE:
 Limit Msg frequency to avoid crash.

+Detect and reboot for post-crash situation.

 ## TODO:
-Need detection and reboot for post-crash situation.
+Develop NoneBot branch for more stable performance.